williampangbest1/williampangbest1.github.io/projects/simpleGradesapi/README.md

 ## Overview
 This simple program utilizes Amazon's API gateway and Lambda to perform some tasks (through the Lambda function) and returns a `json` to the client.
 In this particular example, we're taking in a set of grades and returning some measures of central tendency.

+The code for the lambda function can be found on [lambda_function.py](https://github.com/williampangbest1/williampangbest1.github.io/blob/main/projects/simpleGradesapi/lamda_function.py).

 ### Usage
 To test it out yourself, you can use the below PATH:
 <a>https://aip93x2bi0.execute-api.us-west-2.amazonaws.com/getData</a> .
 This is configured under the GET route (I also have setup a dummy POST route, more on that later) and is used to fetch data.
 If you were to click on the link right now, you will get an error that says `{"message":"Not Found"}`.
 This is because no input arguments have been given and as such this error message was generated.